blinklet/learning/data-science/data-science-environment.md

 engine = create_engine(r"sqlite:///C:/Users/blinklet/Documents/chinook-database/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite")
 ```

 Run the cell.
-The code will create an [engine](https://docs.sqlalchemy.org/en/20/core/engines_connections.html) object which represents a connection to the database specified in the URL passed to the *create_engine* function.
+The code will create an [engine](https://docs.sqlalchemy.org/en/20/core/engines_connections.html) object which includes a connection to the database specified in the URL passed to the *create_engine* function.

-You are now ready to get data from the database connection.
+You are now ready to get information from the database connection.

-# Build an SQLAlchemy model from an existing database

-The SQLAlchemy ORM defines database tables as classes.
-The process of automatically building new classes based on an existing database schema is called [reflection](https://betterprogramming.pub/reflecting-postgresql-databases-using-python-and-sqlalchemy-48b50870d40f).
-If you start with a properly designed database, you can map classes and relationships using the [SQLAlchemy Automap extension](https://docs.sqlalchemy.org/en/20/orm/extensions/automap.html).
-Database reflection is useful when writing simple, single-use scripts like the ones in this document.

-Instead of using reflection, it is better to use [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html) to build SQLAlchemy ORM classes.
-It enables program maintainers to see the database information expressed in Python code.
-It also makes a program more robust, because you will be better able to predict the impact that changes in the database schema will have on your program.
-See *Appendix A* for more information.
-However, Declarative Mapping requires you to learn more about the ORM than we can cover in this document.
-So, we use reflection in our example.

 To automatically generate an object model from the Chinook database, add a new cell to your Jupyter notebook, and enter and run the following code: